TheCSharpAcademy/CodeReviews.MVC.WaterLogger/WeightLogger.samggannon/WeightLogger.samggannon/README.md

 **Benefits**:
 - **Enhanced Flexibility**: Users can track their weight in their preferred unit of measurement.
 - **Improved Usability**: Provides a more user-friendly experience by accommodating different measurement systems.

+## Acknowledgements

+I would like to express my gratitude to the following contributors and resources:

+- **C# Academy**: For providing the foundational backend code model.
+The structure and implementation of the view models and code-behind are based on their tutorials and resources.

+- **PNG Images**: The images used in this project were created by IYIKON and are available on Flaticon.
+Thank you for providing these great visual assets.
+  - Footprint and scale icons created by IYIKON - Flaticon: <a href="https://www.flaticon.com/free-icons/paw" title="paw icons">Footprint created by IYIKON - Flaticon</a>

+- **JavaScript Code**: Special thanks to user antondereget for the JavaScript code that enhances the user interface and provides additional functionality to the project.
+This code was copied verbatim from the run tracker project of the WaterLogger.antonderegt fork of The C# Academy CodeReviews.MVC.WaterLogger repository and curated for this use case